That dollar amount results from a 3.2% increase from five years earlier in 2021 when Finnish exports totaled $81.5 billion.

 Finland’s trading partners are relatively concentrated.
-By value, the top 5 importers of products exported from Finland are Germany, Sweden, United States of America, Netherlands and Russia.
-Collectively, that leading quintet was responsible for 41.6% of the overall value of Finland’s exports during 2021.
+By value, the top 5 importers of products exported from Finland are Sweden, United States of America, Germany, Netherlands and mainland China.
+Collectively, that leading quintet was responsible for 43.2% of the overall value of Finland’s exports during 2025.

-Applying a continental lens, 71.5% of Finland’s exports by value were delivered to fellow European countries while 14.6% were sold to importers in Asia.
-Finland shipped another 8.5% worth of goods to North America.
+Applying a continental lens, over two-thirds two-thirds (67.7%) of Finland’s exports by value was delivered to fellow European countries while 14.4% was sold to importers in Asia.

-Smaller percentages went from Finland to Latin America (2.3%) excluding Mexico but including the Caribbean, Africa (2.1%) then Oceania (1.1%) led by Australia and New Zealand.
+Smaller percentages went to customers in Latin America (2.1%) excluding Mexico but including the Caribbean, Africa (2%), then Oceania (1.6%) led by Australia and New Zealand.

 Finland’s Top Trading Partners